-Securing a paid internship can be competitive, so apply early and make sure your application materials are compelling and complete.
-Internships can provide valuable learning opportunities and some of the top rated internships even offer the opportunity for full-time employment.
+Securing a paid internship can be competitive, so it can be wise to apply early and make sure your application materials are compelling and complete.
+Internships can provide valuable learning opportunities and some of the top-rated internships even offer the opportunity for future full-time employment.

 You’ve been hitting the books and now it’s time to put all of that newfound knowledge to good use.
 You may be paying for your education, but there are also people out there willing to pay you to share what you’ve learned.